cllom/Machine-Playing-Flappy-Bird/README.md

                               person[i].who,
                               'UNKNOWN'))
 ```
-2. Run all the individual agents and calculate the fitness (How far the agent survive)
+2. Run all the individual agents and calculate the fitness (How far the agent survive), in this case we just have one agent to be one machine.
 3. Survival of the fittest
 ```python
 #Mom